What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 What has been the long-term trend?

 This growth in demand is also reflected in general practice.
-Routine reporting on the number of GP appointments has only been available since March 2018, and estimates there are more than 300 million GP appointments available a year.
+Routine reporting on the number of GP appointments has only been available since March 2018, and estimates there were 329 million GP appointments available in 2022.
 While we can’t show equivalent trends as we have for A&E or elective care, a research study using a sample of GP data estimated that the total number of face-to-face and telephone consultations increased 15.4 per cent between 2010/11 and 2014/15.

 The Covid-19 pandemic completely changed the activity profile for the NHS.
 In 2020/21, fewer people attended a major A&E department – a decline of 22 per cent (3.5 million attendances) compared to the previous year.
 At the same time, hospital patients needed more intensive care – there were nearly 2,000 more critical care beds in acute trusts in January 2021 compared to the end of 2020.
 Hospitals cancelled routine procedures to ensure Covid-19 patients could be treated; this meant the backlog of patients waiting for treatment grew to nearly 6 million by October 2021.
 Infection prevention controls, such as separating Covid-19 positive patients from negative patients, also limited hospital activity levels.